Guide for Tile Match2026-04-05

 Saturated colors (bright red, yellow, orange) are easiest to detect with peripheral vision.
 Eliminate them first to reduce the board's "visual noise."
 Once vivid colors disappear, darker or neutral ones are easier to spot.

-A wrong click costs 5 seconds.
-In a game where correct clicks only give +2-3 seconds, one error can cost what it takes to find 2-3 pairs.
+A wrong click costs 3 seconds.
+In a game where each pair adds a small time bonus that shrinks as the run advances, one error can erase several correct pairs.
 Rule: if you don't clearly see two tiles match, don't click.
-Doubt is a signal to not click.
-Visual certainty is a signal to click.
+Doubt is a signal to stop.

 Eliminate by Zones